 Keep an eye out for abnormalities and alert your veterinarian as soon as you can to avoid further complications.
 If stitches come loose or an incision site opens, your vet should know right away.
 It is not normal for an animal to strain or cry out while trying to urinate after surgery, it’s not normal for animals to have blood in their urine or stool, and while animals may vomit after surgery due to the anesthesia, it’s not normal for the vomit to contain blood.
 If it does, we encourage our pet owners at Dr. Kelly’s to contact us to discuss the animal’s condition and determine what care may be needed.
 Other indicators of infection include a refusal of food and an unwillingness to stand up or move around, coughing or changes in breathing, swelling at the incision site, an incision site that is red, warm, painful to touch or experiencing discharge, and a generally lethargic state.
 If an animal is running a fever, that’s also an indicator of a potential infection.

 To mitigate the risk of infection after surgery, some veterinarians prescribe antibiotics.
 However, others don’t.
 At Dr. Kelly’s Surgical Unit, we perform up to 20 surgeries each day and we routinely prescribe antibiotics for surges like cystotomies, pyometra, and dental extraction procedures.
-Antibiotics are prescribed on a case by case basis but not typically needed with more common procedures like spays, neuters and routine dental cleanings.
+Antibiotics are prescribed on a case-by-case basis but not typically needed with more common procedures like spays, neuters and routine dental cleanings.
 Should there be cause to send home antibiotics, your medical team will discuss this with you at your appointment.

 Dr. Kelly’s Surgical Unit is a trusted veterinary team serving the Phoenix, Peoria and Tucson metro areas, with accessible locations in each market, offering highly specialized surgery, quality spay and neuter procedures, and accessible dental care for pets.
 Contact us to learn more about our specialized services or to schedule an appointment.